ownlytics/mcptix/README.md

 ### Can't connect AI assistant

-If your AI assistant can't connect to McpTix:
+If your AI assistant can't connect to mcptix:

 1. Check that your MCP configuration file is correctly copied to your AI assistant's configuration directory
 2. Verify that the paths in the MCP configuration file are correct